markdeleon01/content-ops-starter/content/pages/tech.md

       type: TitleBlock
     subtitle:
     text: |-
-      With A.R.T., SMYLSYNC revolutionizes U.S. dental practices by eliminating administrative chaos.
+      With A.R.T., SmylSync revolutionizes U.S. dental practices by eliminating administrative chaos.
 We’re helping dental practices slash costs, boost efficiency, and unlock revenue—while letting dentists focus on what they do best - caring for patients with a heartfelt touch.
     media:
       title: Title of the video
       url: /images/placeholder-video.mp4